 Thomas A. Knoth

 Tom is a partner in the firm's Business Litigation practice group.
-Tom has devoted over thirty years of practice to litigating complex business matters.
+Tom has devoted over 36 years of practice to litigating complex business matters.
 He focuses his practice on commercial disputes, officer/director litigation, trade secret cases, trademark and copyright disputes, environmental litigation, probate litigation, fiduciary litigation, product liability, health care litigation, insurance law, bad faith cases, ERISA disputes, covenants not to compete disputes, and appeals.

 Corporate Director/Officer Litigation